keith-gamble/example-perspective-component-module/docs/building-the-module.md

 - If the module fails to load in Ignition, check the Gateway logs for detailed error messages
 - For web component issues, check the browser console and the compiled JavaScript in the `.modl` file
-- If the module fails to deploy to the gateway with the following error, you may need to add your CA Certs to your java keystore: `sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target`
+- If the module fails to deploy to the gateway with the following error, you may need to add your CA Certs to your java keystore: `sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target`.
+This error is because the certificate authority that you used to define your certs isnt trusted by default in Java.
+To fix the error, adding the CA cert and intermediates to your java keystore will allow the module to deploy.

 Example Commands to add your CA Certs to your java keystore:
 ```